A person commits Burglary in Tennessee when they, without the consent of the property owner:

 - Remain concealed, with the intent to commit a felony, theft or assault, in a building; or

-- Enter any freight or passenger car, automobile, truck, trailer, boat, airplane or other motor vehicle with intent to commit a felony, theft or assault or commits or attempts to commit a felony, theft or assault.
+- Enters any freight or passenger car, automobile, truck, trailer, boat, airplane or other motor vehicle with intent to commit a felony, theft or assault or commits or attempts to commit a felony, theft or assault, that is a Class E felony.